-Horsham Republican Party Endorses Local Candidates
+Horsham Republican Party Endorses Federal and State Candidates

 Dan David is running for the 4th Congressional District.
 This district includes all of Horsham 1, [part of] 2-1, 2-2, 2-4, all of Horsham 3, and [part of] Horsham 4-2.
 Dan David has focused his career on eliminating financial corruption for the past three decades.
 He will continue to fight for small business and american workers when elected to Congress.